epgeroy/angular-interview-questions/README.md

         4. Easily add input elements dynamically

-        5. easier to unit test
+        5. Easier to unit test

 10. What is a dumb, or presentation, component?
 What are the benefits of using dumb components?